 Support is available for learners wishing to progress onto Higher Education.
 The College provides:

-- Higher Education Events such as UCAS convention, student’s fresher’s fair, local HE institutions visits, etc.
+- Higher Education Events such as attendance to the UCAS convention, student’s fresher’s fair, local HE institutions visits, etc.

 - Higher Education Information Evening (for students and parents)